-Firstly for the coefficient update rule (5) which is shared by both batch and online learning, one update requires multiplications and RN divisions.
-Considering updates for various shifts p, the computational complexity is in the order of for one iteration and is identical for both batch and online learning.
-In addition, rule (6) shows that one iteration of pattern update in the batch learning requires
+Firstly, for the coefficient update rule (5) which is shared by both batch and online learning, one update requires (2M + PM + 2)RN multiplications and RN divisions.
+Considering updates for various shifts p, the computational complexity is in the order of $O(M \times N \times R \times P)$ for one iteration and is identical for both batch and online learning.
+In addition, rule (6) shows that one pattern update iteration for batch learning requires (3N + 1)MRP multiplications and MRP divisions, while one online pattern update iteration (7) requires multiplications and MRP divisions.
+If the signals are segmented into U pieces and the length of the $u^{th}$ piece is $N_u$ , the computing demand to process the entire signals amounts to or

-$$(2M + PM + 2)RN$$